mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 - `usc::zeroth_degree_Fahrenheit` is defined relative to `si::zeroth_degree_Celsius`
 - `si::zeroth_degree_Celsius` is defined relative to `si::zeroth_kelvin`.

-_Note: Notice that while stacking point origins, we can use not only different representation types and units for origins and a _point_.
-In the above example, the relative point origin for degree Celsius is defined in terms of `si::kelvin`, while the quantity point for it will use `si::degree_Celsius` as a unit.
+_Note: Notice that while stacking point origins, we can use different representation types and units for origins and a point.
+In the above example, the relative point origin for degree Celsius is defined in terms of `si::kelvin`, while the quantity point for it will use `si::degree_Celsius` as a unit._

 The temperature point origins defined above are provided explicitly in the respective units'
 definitions: